Hero Image

 Technology Litigation

-Ms. Degtyareva has represented internet and technology companies in a variety of matters, including counseling and litigation related to Section 230 of the Communications Decency Act, products liability, and generative AI.
-Her representations include:
+Victoria has represented internet and technology companies in a variety of matters, including counseling and litigation related to Section 230 of the Communications Decency Act, products liability and generative AI.

 Government and Internal Investigations

-Ms. Degtyareva counsels clients in government and internal investigations, and represents companies and individuals charged with white-collar crimes.
-Her representations include:
+Victoria counsels clients in government and internal investigations, and represents companies and individuals charged with white-collar crimes.

-• Former bank executive in a criminal investigation alleging failure to maintain an effective anti-money laundering
+A former bank executive in a criminal investigation alleging failure to maintain an effective AML program.

 • An indictment charging members of a violent kidnapping organization that held hostage two dozen Mexican nationals while attempting to extort money from their relatives in the United States.
 A trial of one of the defendants led to a conviction on federal conspiracy charges.